-Based on the ISRP review, staff recommends the Fish and Wildlife Committee support implementation of this proposal with the following conditions: - 1.
+Based on the ISRP review and Council staff recommendation, the Fish and Wildlife Committee recommends the Council support implementation of this proposal with the following conditions: - 1.
 ISRP qualifications will be addressed in contracting; - 2.
 The budget will not exceed \$200k, not including in-kind cost-share contributions by others; and - 3.
 The sponsor will provide a report on findings to the Council for Council and ISRP review by the end of calendar year 2017.